IETF-TEAS-WG/network-slice-topology/draft-ietf-teas-network-slice-topology-yang.md

 ## Consideration on Reusing ACTN VN for Network Slicing

-   The ACTN VN model provides a self-consistent method for expressing connectivity intents (Type 1 VN) and optional path constraints (Type 2 VN) using TE metrics and TE objective functions defined in
+   The ACTN VN model, defined in {{?RFC9731}}, provides a self-consistent set of methods for expressing connectivity intents (Type 1 VN), optional path constraints and topology intents (Type 2 VN), using TE metrics and TE objective functions defined in
    {{!RFC8795}}.
 Type 2 VN path constraints rely on Type 1 VN for expressing connectivity intents.
+See {{vn-intro}} for more details.

    On the other hand, RFC9543 network slice services provide connectivity intents equivalent to Type 1 VN, using SLO and SLE attributes in a technology-agnostic manner not tied to TE technologies.
-This distinction is detailed in Appendix D of {{!I-D.ietf-teas-ietf-network-slice-nbi-yang}}.
+This distinction is detailed in {{Appendix D of !I-D.ietf-teas-ietf-network-slice-nbi-yang}}.

    Reusing the Type 2 VN for defining customer intent topologies alongside the RFC9543 network slice service model would result in duplicated information for connectivity intents (SDPs and connectivity-constructs vs. LTPs and connectivity matrices), and additionally, would bind the network slice solution to TE technologies.

-   The proposed models in this draft aim to deliver a solution equivalent to Type 2 VN within the context of network slicing.
-This complements the existing solution outlined in
+   The proposed models in this draft aim to deliver a solution equivalent to Type 2 VN to provide optional path constraints and topology intent within the context of RFC 9543 network slicing.
+These models complement the existing solution outlined in
-   {{!I-D.ietf-teas-ietf-network-slice-nbi-yang}}, while ensuring consistency.
+   {{!I-D.ietf-teas-ietf-network-slice-nbi-yang}}, while ensuring consistent use of SLO and SLE attributes in a technology-agnostic manner to express customer intent.

+In a nutshell:

+- the data models, defined in this draft, are intended to be used when there is a need to extend the connectivity intent expressed using the Network Slice Service data model defined in {{!I-D.ietf-teas-ietf-network-slice-nbi-yang}};
+- the VN type 2 data models, defined in {{?RFC9731}}, are intended to be used when there is a need to extend the connectivity intent expressed using the VN type 1 data models, defined in {{?RFC9731}}.

+The guidelines provided in {{Appendix D of !I-D.ietf-teas-ietf-network-slice-nbi-yang}} could be followed to decide when to use the Network Slice Service data model, defined in {{!I-D.ietf-teas-ietf-network-slice-nbi-yang}}, or the VN type 1 data models, defined in {{?RFC9731}}, to express the connectivity intent.

 # Data Tree for the Example in Section 3